 The only time you should consider filing in a different state is if you are operating your business in multiple states.
 Again, before doing this, you should seek out an accountant who can help you figure out what will work best for your individual situation, since it will depend on where you are planning on operating your business.

 How Do You File For An LLC Formation In Different States?

 The process to register a Limited Liability Company is typically very similar from state to state.
 After deciding on a name you will have to file Articles of Organization, also known as a Certificate of Formation, in the state you are filing within.

 The state you choose will typically be the state that you live in.
 For many years, various states have advertised their pro-business laws and the benefits of forming an LLC in their state.
 However, at the end of the day, it is almost always best to form your LLC in the state you plan to conduct business within.
-We’ll discuss some of the reasons for this later on.

 You should be prepared to pay filing fees of around $100 in order to form your LLC.
 While most states keep the fee at a level near that price, some states do require more, such as California, which charges a fee of $800.

 Additionally, most states require that you have a registered agent assigned to your business.
 A registered agent is a third party, located within the same state where you are filing, that will serve as a means for the state to communicate notices to you, such as correspondence from the Secretary of State office, official tax forms, and notices of lawsuits.

 Some states will also require that your business send out a notice of formation to local communities by publishing in a newspaper or other local media engine.
 You’ll want to research the exact requirements of the state you are filing in before beginning any processes.

 Before you start conducting business, you will also want to make an LLC operating agreement.
 While most states will not require that you file this with them, it is important to have for internal purposes, especially if the business is not a single member LLC (i.e. where it will be owned and run by more than one person).